-TRADITIONAL IRISH NAMING PATTERNS
+TRADITIONAL IRISH NAMING PATTERNS AND CONVENTIONS

 For about two centuries (from the late 1700s through to the early to mid-1900s) the Irish favoured a precise convention for naming their children that can suggest what names to look for in a previous generation.
 All that's needed is for one sibling in a family to have used this pattern with accuracy (even if one's own direct ancestor deviated a little).

-- Irish Naming Practice for Boys
+Irish Naming Traditions for Boys

 1st son named after the paternal grandfather (his father's father);